 Luckily, I almost always have what I need to make chicken parmesan.
 I love this dish because it looks impressive even though it’s super-easy.
 Plus, it sticks to your bones on a chilly night, and my kids love it!

-This is one of those recipes I made up based on what I had handy and what I knew of the dish.
+This is one of those recipes I made up based on what I had handy.
 No exact measurements, just put stuff together until it looks and tastes good to you!

 Easy Chicken Parmesan

-- Bread crumbs – You can buy them, or make them by toasting bread in the oven.
+- Bread crumbs – Buy them, or make them by toasting bread in the oven.
 Run the toasted bread through a food processor along with seasonings of your choice.

 - 1 can or jar of tomato-based pasta sauce